 The discovery phase could last for an extended time – weeks, maybe even months.
 Be gracious with yourselves.
 Don’t create pressure to have immediate resolutions.
 It’s unrealistic, and it could push your son away and compromise your overarching goals.

-It might also be a good idea to ask him if he’d be willing to sit down with you and an objective third party — preferably a trained Christian counselor.
+The best choice for getting input would be from a trained Christian counselor.
 Make sure that the counselor follows a biblical sexual ethic and is compassionate, understanding, and experienced in addressing issues surrounding same-sex attractions.

 Your son needs a safe place with safe people — people who won’t shame him for questioning his sexuality.
 Feelings of shame will only increase defensiveness or add to feelings of self-loathing or depression that sometimes come with this struggle.

 Help him talk it out, not act it out

 The next time you sit down together, begin by reminding your son of the truth you’ve already established: Loving unconditionally does not mean loving without concern.
 With that as the foundation, let him know that you’d like to make a request.
 Say something like,

 We know we can’t control you.
 We just want to tell you how we’ve learned from experience that it’s always a good idea to go slow when making big life decisions – like selecting a college major, or choosing who to marry.

 That’s especially true when it comes to your sexuality and personal identity.
 So we want to recommend that you hit pause before putting a label on the feelings you’ve been experiencing.

 There’s no need to jump to conclusions by calling yourself “gay,” “bi,” “trans,” or anything else.
 You owe it to yourself to shut out all the cultural and political noise on this subject and take a close and careful look at your options.
 After all, many people have felt same-sex attraction without adopting the “gay” label.